ipop-project/Release-Management/Deployment/ipop-deb/README.md

 # IPOP-DEBIAN PACKAGE

-The IPOP-VPN Debian package installs IPOP as a systemd service and is supported in Ubuntu 18 and Raspberry Pi Raspbian OS.
+The IPOP-VPN Debian package installs IPOP as a systemd service and is supported in Ubuntu 18.04 and Raspberry Pi Raspbian OS.
 Use the following procedure to create a new installer package.
 1. Clone the `Release-Management` repo and use `Release-Management/Deployment/ipop-deb` as your base directory.
 2. Copy the `ipop-tincan` executable, and the `controller` folder into `ipop-vpn/opt/ipop-vpn`.
 3. Copy `config.json`, the template or completed file, into `ipop-vpn/etc/opt/ipop-vpn`.
 4. Update `/ipop-vpn/DEBIAN/control` with the appropriate architecture running `echo "Architecture: $(dpkg --print-architecture)" >> ipop-vpn/DEBIAN/control`.
-5. Invoke the command `dpkg-deb --build ipop-vpn` to create the "ipo-vpn.deb" installer package
+5. Invoke the command `dpkg-deb --build ipop-vpn` to create the `ipop-vpn.deb` installer package

 By default, the following files and directories are created:
 1. `/opt/ipop-vpn/ipop-tincan`